A multi-use precinct hosting major and local events and activities.

 Burswood Park is known for community, sporting and entertainment uses but has a broad history as a golf course (1895), horse racing track (1899), as reclaimed land to build filtration beds for sewerage syphoned from Claisebrook (1906-1922) and asbestos manufacturing (1920-1981).

 A cement company also operated from 1921 and during the same time, it was used for waste disposal – up to 1972.
-In 1985, the Burswood Casino opened and the Burswood Park Board was established a year later to oversee management and development of Burswood Park.
+In 1985, the Burswood Casino opened, and the Burswood Park Board was established a year later to oversee management and development of Burswood Park.

 Burswood Park Golf Course operated as a public course for 25 years to 2013 before making way for construction of Optus Stadium, which opened in 2018.
 Optus Stadium was constructed on the northern footprint of the golf course, while the remnants of the southern section of the golf course were left as is.

 Environmental studies will inform all enhancement, renewal and management practices.
+All works will be completed in accordance with an approved Environmental Management Plan.

 Project approvals may include environment, planning and development, heritage and special events.
 Where required these will be informed through comprehensive site, planning and risk assessments through the appropriate approval pathways.